Elton-Ge/livegoods/README.md

 # livegoods is an online housing Rental Website.
 This is a distributed project which is  built based on spring-cloud.

-# The core technical stacks is included as below.
+## The core technical stacks are included as below.

 * Eureka
 * Gateway